 The activation rate is the percentage of people who complete a particular milestone in your customer onboarding process.

-How to calculate activation rate = (Total number of customers who complete a milestone/total number of users) x 100
+How to calculate activation rate = (Number of user sessions/Number of activities completed by users) x 100

 When a customer decides to tell others about your brand, it is a valuable key performance indicator that you can rely on.

-How to Apply Customer Lifecycle Marketing into your Marketing Strategy
+How to Apply Customer Lifecycle Marketing in Your Business

-- Send personalized messages to each customer segment via email, SMS, push notification and In-app messaging, and
+- Send personalized messages to your customers via Email, SMS, Push Notification and In-app Messages.

 It is totally free to try out.
 Sign up now.